jzielinski47/altus-dashboard/README.md

 This version emphasizes the project's vision and functionality and highlights the balance between practicality and design.

 Currently working on the REST API.
+As I finish working with the REST API, I'm about to develop a fully functional dashboard up to the end.